Joseph E. Johnston: North Carolina and surrender at Bennett Place

-Johnston traveled to Columbia, South Carolina, to begin a virtual retirement.
+After his relief, Johnston remained near Macon, Georgia, to recover from a stress-induced case of shingles.
+Between bouts, Johnston wrote his campaign report, which he shared privately with his allies in Richmond.
+In mid-November 1864, Johnson moved his wife closer to family at Columbia, South Carolina where he lingered in a state of virtual retirement.
 However, as the Confederacy became increasingly concerned about Sherman's March to the Sea across Georgia and then north through the Carolinas, the public clamored for Johnston's return.
 The general in charge of the Western Theater, P.G.T.
 Beauregard, was making little progress against the advancing U.S. force.
 Political opponents of Jefferson Davis, such as Sen. Louis Wigfall, added to the pressure in Congress.
 Diarist Mary Chesnut wrote, "We thought this was a struggle for independence.
 Now it seems it is only a fight between Joe Johnston and Jeff Davis."
 In January 1865, the Congress passed a law authorizing Robert E. Lee the powers of general in chief, and recommending that Johnston be reinstated as the commander of the Army of Tennessee.
 Davis immediately appointed Lee to the position, but refused to restore Johnston.
 In a lengthy unpublished memo, Davis wrote, "My opinion of General Johnston's unfitness for command has ripened slowly and against my inclinations into a conviction so settled that it would be impossible for me again to feel confidence in him as the commander of an army in the field."
 Vice President Alexander H. Stephens and 17 senators petitioned Lee to use his new authority to appoint Johnston, bypassing Davis, but the general in chief declined.
 Instead, he recommended the appointment to Davis.

 Despite his serious misgivings, Davis restored Johnston to active duty on February 25, 1865.
 His new command comprised two military departments: the Department of South Carolina, Georgia, and Florida, and the Department of North Carolina and Southern Virginia; he assumed command of the latter department on March 6.
 These commands included three Confederate field armies, including the remnants of the once formidable Army of Tennessee, but they were armies in name only.
 The Tennessee army had been severely depleted at Franklin and Nashville, lacked sufficient supplies and ammunition, and the men had not been paid for months; only about 6,600 traveled to South Carolina.
 Johnston also had available 12,000 men under William J. Hardee, who had been unsuccessfully attempting to resist Sherman's advance, Braxton Bragg's force in Wilmington, North Carolina, and 6,000 cavalrymen under Wade Hampton.